 Bio

-As a pianist, Citlali performs as a soloist with orchestra, recitalist, chamber musician, and vocal accompanist.
-Her most prominent piano performances include: “Concert Musicians of Bellas Artes” and “The International Guitar Festival of Morelia” (Mexico); music lecture and performance of the music of Beethoven: “Thinking through his Piano Sonatas” at the Bergen Offentigle Bibliotek (Norway); an educational concert of the music of Schumann: “Papillons: Music as Literature” at the Bergen Offentigle Bibliotek (Norway); performance at the opening of the Urbanized Festival 2019 at Belvedere 21 (Austria); solo recitals at Concert Hall Silvestre Revueltas of the National Institute of Fine Arts (Mexico), as well as in concert halls in Brazil and the United States.
+As a pianist, Citlali performs as a soloist with orchestra, a recitalist, a chamber musician, and a vocal accompanist.
+Her most notable piano performances include appearances with “Concert Musicians of Bellas Artes” and at “The International Guitar Festival of Morelia” in Mexico.
+She has also presented music lectures and performances, such as “Beethoven’s Thinking through his Piano Sonatas” and “Bach: First keyboard Concertos in the History of Music” at the Bergen Offentigle Bibliotek in Norway, the educational concert “Papillons: Music as Literature,” featuring the music of Schumann, also at the Bergen Offentigle Bibliotek.
+Additionally, she performed at the opening of the Urbanized Festival 2019 at Belvedere 21 in Austria and has given solo recitals at the Concert Hall Silvestre Revueltas of the National Institute of Fine Arts in Mexico, as well as in concert halls in Brazil and the United States.

 Photography Nicole Heiling